MatthewMawby/SearchIndex/README.md

 4. First lambda retrieves partition URIs for given tokens from the INDEX_PARTITION_METADATA table.
 5. First lambda posts a record with to kinesis stream with write operations.
 6. Kinesis stream triggers second lambda, one for each record posted.
+7. Second lambda reads version number of index partition from the INDEX_PARTITION_METADATA table.
-7. Second lambda retrieves partition from S3 bucket.
+8. Second lambda retrieves partition from S3 bucket, writes, and pushes back to s3 with new s3 id.
+9. Second lambda conditionally updates index metadata doc if version hasn't changed.
-8. Second lambda writes to partition & posts result to SQS.
+10. Second lambda posts result to SQS.
-9. First lambda retrieves messages by group ID from SQS and combines results.
+11. First lambda retrieves messages by group ID from SQS and combines results.
-10. API gateway captures lambda return and sends response.
+12. API gateway captures lambda return and sends response.

 ### Delete
 The delete operation has differing behavior depending on the input.
 The input